Russia investigates large oil depot fire in region near Ukraine | Headlines

 Unverified social media footage showed what sounded like two explosions followed by a tower of flames, with one unverified video showing a fire raging around a giant fuel reservoir.
 Russia's Ministry of Emergency Situations said nobody had been hurt in the incident.

 The ministry said in a statement that the fire had broken out at a facility owned by oil pipeline company Transneft at 0200 Moscow time (2300 GMT), and that there had been no need to evacuate any parts of Bryansk, a city of 400,000 people.
-The energy minister declined immediate comment.
+The Russian Energy Ministry said there was no threat to diesel and gasoline supplies in the Bryansk region after the incident and there were enough fuel stockpiles.

+It added that the scale of the blaze was being assessed.
+Other unverified footage showed what looked like another fire burning at a second location in Bryansk.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)